Should You Invest In a Solar Water Heater?

 Any homeowner that uses hot water and owns a home that gets a decent amount of sunlight throughout the year can benefit the most from a solar water heater.
 If you do not own your home or you live in an area with a lot of overcast days, then a solar water heater may not provide the best ROI.
 Once installed, a solar water heater can save you time, money, and help preserve the environment for the next generation.

 About the author: Anthony Rizzois a 2nd-generation plumber out of Minnesota who also runs the website WaterHeaterHub.com in his spare time.
-Water Heater Hub offers visitors information on what to do if your water heater is leaking, troubleshoot common problems, perform regular maintenance, and other helpful water heater related advice.
+His website offers visitors information on what to do if your water heater is leaking, how to troubleshoot common problems, perform regular maintenance, and other helpful water heater related advice.
 As an avid do-it-yourselfer, he understands almost anyone is able to do minor water heater repairs themselves and save some money in the process as long as they have the right information in front of them.